digitalfabrik/integreat-search-file/README.md

 # integreat-search-file
-This is the accompanying javascript for the wp search widget to embed on non-wordpress pages
+This is the accompanying javascript for the wp search widget to embed on non-wordpress pages.
+To learn more about the wordpress plugin checkout this repository: [a link](https://github.com/digitalfabrik/wp-integreat-plugin)